nchiapol/backup-setup/doku/README.md

 Troubleshooting
 ---------------
+When Running the Script without normal user rights, I run into the problem below.
+Everything seems to work fine when run as root.

 ```bash
 Error creating textual authentication agent: Error opening current controlling terminal for the process (`/dev/tty'): No such device or address (polkit-error-quark, 0)
 Error mounting /dev/sdc1: GDBus.Error:org.freedesktop.UDisks2.Error.NotAuthorizedCanObtain: Not authorized to perform operation